mark-watson/SwiftAI-book/manuscript/ai_coder.md

         }
     }

     // ---- 3.
-Helper: summarise all code ----
+Helper: summarize all code ----
     static func summarize(_ text: String) async throws -> String {
         let session = LanguageModelSession(
             instructions: """
-            Summarise the following multi-file project. \
+            Summarize the following multi-file project. \
             For each file give one bullet explaining its role, then a two-sentence overall description.
             """
         )